Health Care Fraud

-As part of our mission to improve and protect the healthcare system, the Blue Cross Blue Shield Association leads a national effort to prevent and respond to healthcare fraud that impacts members.
-The Blue Cross Blue Shield companies partner with state and federal agencies, as well as advocacy organizations, to report, investigate and reduce the incidence of healthcare fraud.
+As part of our mission to improve and protect the health care system, the Blue Cross Blue Shield Association (BCBSA) leads a national effort to prevent and respond to health care and insurance fraud impacting members.
+Blue Cross and Blue Shield (BCBS) companies partner with state and federal agencies, as well as advocacy organizations, to report, investigate and reduce the incidence of health care fraud.

-Healthcare fraud is a federal crime under most criminal codes, consisting of intentional deceit for the purpose of illicit gains.
-Healthcare abuse is similar activity or behavior where knowing intent to obtain an unlawful gain cannot be established.
-Some examples of healthcare fraud and abuse include:
+Health care fraud is a federal crime under most criminal codes, consisting of intentional deceit for the purpose of illicit gains.
+Health care abuse consists of similar activity or behavior, but the intent to obtain an unlawful gain cannot be established.
+Some examples of health care fraud and abuse include:

-Although healthcare fraud is committed by a very small minority within the healthcare system, no one can assume it won't happen to them.
-We encourage you to take these steps to avoid becoming a victim of healthcare fraud:
+Although medical insurance and health care fraud are committed by a very small minority within the health care system, no one should assume it won't happen to them.
+We encourage you to take these steps to avoid becoming a victim of health care fraud:

 • After care, review your statement to verify accuracy.